dotnet/AspNetCore.Docs/aspnetcore/migration/inc/abtesting.md

 # A/B Testing Endpoints during Migration

-During incremental migration, new endpoints will be brought over to a YARP-enabled ASP.NET Core application.
-With the default setup, these will automatically be served for all requests once deployed.
-In order to test these endpoints, or be able to turn them off if needed, we need to add some additional setup for the application.
+During incremental migration, new endpoints are brought over to a [YARP](https://microsoft.github.io/reverse-proxy/) enabled ASP.NET Core app.
+With the default setup, these endpoints are automatically served for all requests once deployed.
+In order to test these endpoints, or be able to turn them off if needed, additional setup is needed.

-This document will describe how to setup a conditional endpoint selection system to enable A/B testing during incremental migration.
-It assumes a setup as described [incremental migration overview](xref:migration/inc/overview) as a starting point.
+This article describes how to setup a conditional endpoint selection system to enable A/B testing during incremental migration.
+It assumes the setup, described in [incremental migration overview](xref:migration/inc/overview) as the starting point.

 ## Conditional Endpoint Selection